Tithing is generally referred to the percentage of a person’s income given to support the work of the church, usually 10%.

-We pass an offering plate as part of our worship service each week, allowing our members to give to support the ministry and work of the church here in Moore and around the world through missions and gifts to the Cooperative Program.
+We give our tithes and offerings as part of our worship service each week, allowing our members to give to support the ministry and work of the church here in Moore and around the world through missions and gifts to the Cooperative Program.

-For your convenience, we have added the ability to make your tithe or offering via the web.
+In addition, for your safety and convenience, we have added the ability to make your tithe or offering via the web.
 This secure form allows you to make your gift instantly online using your debit card or bank account.

 Most recently we have added the ability to tithe via text.
 This secure method allows you to make your gift instantly using your debit card or bank account.
 Text “give” to 405 294-1113.

 You may also mail your tithe or offering to Highland Baptist Church / 2425 SE 4th / Moore, OK 73160.